 THE GREAT GRAY OWLS OF MINNESOTA

-While tough to locate, great gray owls hunt during the day (diurnal) which makes them one of the best owl species to photograph.
+While nocturnal and tough to locate, great gray owls often hunt during the day.
 At just under three feet tall and sporting a wingspan of around five feet, the size of this raptor allow the photographer to capture stunning images from a distance.

 THE SHOT LIST

 You want to capture some great photographs.
 I can help.

 Great gray owls spend the majority of their day on a perch.
 As long as you limit noise and keep at a safe distance, capturing portraits should be a breeze.

 One of the most exciting feelings I’ve experienced as a photographer is watching a great gray leave it’s perch in search of prey.
 This takes both patience and time, but well worth the wait.